sebastjanm/gratitude-bee/docs/ContentCatalog.md

 ## 6. Ping Modal Content

 This modal is for sending urgent but simple nudges.
+A small point value (e.g., 1 point) is awarded to the receiver upon responding.
+The notification text is the title of the ping.

 | Ping ID         | Title                   | Description                                          |
 | :-------------- | :---------------------- | :--------------------------------------------------- |